 By Niamh Sullivan

-Being so passionate about empowering women is why McGrath takes her volunteer role as an organising committee member of Women in Media Queensland so seriously.
+Bartholomew is passionate about empowering women, which is why she takes her role as a volunteer committee member of Women in Media NSW so seriously.

 “My experience in the media industry has been very positive to date so I have always tried to foster younger women who are following in my footsteps by helping them with any advice and any kind of guidance I can offer.
 I have been so lucky with great relationships and I think it’s really great to be able to pay that forward,” she says.